marcosscriven/galeforce/README.md

 7. Wait until device restarts and starts blinking purple again
 8. Plug in USB stick
 9. Hit bubble switch again
-10. Wait about five minutes until device pulsing purple (device shows no lights while flashing)
+10. Wait about five minutes until device pulsing purple (device shows no lights while updating from USB)

 Once installed you can then: